 Writing about myself was painful.
 My years at seminary changed my orientation to my world.
-The woman who enrolled were not the woman who graduated.
+The woman who enrolled is not the woman who graduated.

 Writing this play required me to revisit one of the most painful times of my life.
 I was so young.
-God Girl reminds me of how hard it was to grow up, and how much I've learned since those days at seminary.
+God Girl reminds me of how hard it was to grow up, and how much I've learned since then.